Amirabs7/world-development-data/Readme.md

 - **Heatmap**: Correlation between variables (e.g., GDP, education, health)

 ---
+## 📊 Key Insights from the Data

+Our analysis of global development indicators uncovered several compelling trends—and a few red flags:

+1- Wealth & Well-Being, GDP per Capita ↔ Happiness
+- There's a clear positive correlation—richer countries tend to report higher happiness levels.

+2- Income Class ↔ Happiness
+- A country’s income classification is a strong predictor of happiness.
+High-income nations are generally more satisfied.

+3- People & Place -Population Density ↔ Happiness
+- The data shows a weak or no correlation—being densely populated doesn't significantly impact national happiness.

+4- Country-Level Variation
+Even within the same income class, happiness levels vary widely.
+Culture, governance, and social trust likely play major roles.

+5-Educated but Still Poor: The Human Capital Paradox Some countries—like Kyrgyzstan and Uzbekistan—have achieved near-universal literacy, yet remain economically underdeveloped.
+This reveals a major underutilization of human capital.
+It’s a red flag: education alone isn’t enough without robust economic opportunities, governance, and innovation ecosystems.

+---

 ## 🚀 How to Run the Project

 1. Clone this repository:
 2. Install dependencies
 3. run: world_development_data.py